-Hooper: My senior career was crazy because of all the attention that our team got as a result of me only shooting 3 pointers.
-Those who know me well know that 3’s are what I do, however I shoot the occasional layup or midrange jumper.
-Coach Kampe encouraged me to shoot 3’s whenever I possibly could as he knows the more I shot the better our offense performed.
-The more attention defenses had to pay on me on the perimeter it made life that much easier for Kay Felder to score inside.
+Hooper: My senior career was crazy because of all the attention that our team got as a result of me only shooting three-pointers.
+Those who know me well know that threes are what I do.
+However, I shoot the occasional layup or midrange jumper.
+Coach Kampe encouraged me to shoot threes whenever I possibly could as he knows the more I shot, the better our offense performed.
+The more attention defenses had to pay on me on the perimeter; it made life that much easier for Kay Felder to score inside.

-How do you stay ready waiting for your next opportunity and what do you hope to do when your playing career is over?
+How do you stay ready for your next opportunity, and what do you hope to do when your playing career is over?

 Hooper: Staying ready is a challenge because you are constantly trying to figure out where you’ll head to play.
-For me personally, I’m in the gym everyday with people who push me to improve.
-I workout with Anthony Morrow everyday in the offseason.
-He is one of the best pure shooters in the NBA and he pushes me to be my best everyday.
-We have tons of shooting competitions and it gets really heated and competitive.
-Through this competitions we push each other to be better.
-For me basketball is what I am passionate about and what motivates me.
+For me personally, I’m in the gym every day with people who push me to improve.
+I workout with Anthony Morrow every day in the offseason, he is one of the best pure shooters in the NBA, and he pushes me to be my best every day.
+We have tons of shooting competitions, and it gets really heated and competitive.
+Through these competitions, we push each other to be better.
+For me, basketball is what I am passionate about and what motivates me.
 I want to coach basketball when my playing career is over.
-I’d love to coach in college or in the NBA, but I am open as to wherever the opportunity presents itself.
+I’d love to coach in college or the NBA, but I am open to wherever the opportunity presents itself.

 Tell me a little about your podcast?
-Check it out it’s called Shooting’ the Breeze with Max Hooper
+It’s called Shooting’ the Breeze with Max Hooper.

 Hooper: My podcast was something that I did for fun.
 It was great to have candid conversations with the people that I did.
 It allowed them to share their stories and for others to learn from them.
-I haven put out an episode in a while.
-I think I need to do a new one sometime soon.
+I haven’t put out an episode in a while.
+I need to do a new one sometime soon.